2 weeks in South Africa Itinerary

 South Africa is one of the world’s most popular tourist destinations and it’s easy to see why.
-This country has it all!
+2 weeks in South Africa is enough time to get an Introduction to this country that has it all!
 Multilingual locals, stunning mountain vistas, coastline, wildlife, vibrant cities and an abundance of wine, what more could you want?!
 Visiting South Africa is a brilliant idea and planning a South African travel itinerary before you visit is probably a good start but it’s hard to know what to fit into your trip.
-I’ve shared a post about 101 things to do in South Africa.
-Now I’ve asked a few bloggers to contribute and compiled this guide to the best places to visit in South Africa along with a recommended time for each destination so you can pick and choose what works for your time, budget and interests.
+I’ve asked a few bloggers to contribute and compiled this guide to the best places to visit in South Africa along with a recommended time for each destination so you can pick and choose what works for your time, budget and interests.

 A guide to the best places to visit in South Africa so you can create your own South African itinerary.